 Parodied when Will asks how important he was, and just then Kandor call him "captain".

 Oh, Crap: Happens when the villains realize they are about to lose, but the most epic one happens to Phobos when he finds himself defenseless before the Guardians and Will, still furious at him for the Mind Rape he performed on her the previous issue, calls dibs on the finishing shot.

 Phobos also counts as it seems to be really inconsistent just how old he is (he said to be either just REALLY old or as old as time itself)

 One Steve Limit: Will's baby brother is named William.
 During a visit from other members of the family, Will got frustrated when they started calling William "Will" while referring to her by her real name, Wilhelmina.

 Sealed Evil in a Can: Nerissa was sealed inside a coffin inside a mountain until the aurameres were merged together, breaking the spell that kept her locked away.

 And now we have Nihila

 Secret Keeper: Will tells Matt her secret in the fourth saga, and in the seventh saga Irma decides to tell her new boyfriend Stephen about her powers after he questions her about her strange behaviour.

 Sexier Alter Ego - The titular W.I.T.C.H. are fairly average (albeit skinny) teenagers in their normal form.
-When transformed however, the are changed to look much more.. adult.
+When transformed however, they are changed to look much more... adult.
 Lampshaded on more than one occasion.